Barnes Foundation: Collection

-Other European and American masters in the collection include Peter Paul Rubens, Titian, Paul Gauguin, El Greco, Francisco Goya, Édouard Manet, Jean Hugo, Claude Monet, Maurice Utrillo, William Glackens, Charles Demuth, Roger de La Fresnaye, Horace Pippin, Jules Pascin, and Maurice Prendergast.
+Other European and American masters in the collection include Peter Paul Rubens, Titian, Paul Gauguin, El Greco, Francisco Goya, Édouard Manet, Camille Pissarro, Jean Hugo, Claude Monet, Paul Klee, Maurice Utrillo, William Glackens, Charles Demuth, Roger de La Fresnaye, Horace Pippin, Jules Pascin, and Maurice Prendergast.
 It also holds a variety of African artworks; ancient Egyptian, Greek, and Roman art; Native American works, American and European furniture, decorative arts and metalwork.
 The museum also holds several significant works by cubist sculptor Jacques Lipchitz.

 The collection displays different types of artworks according to Barnes' methodology in "wall ensembles", often alongside hand-wrought iron, antique furniture, jewelry and sculpture, which allow comparison and study of works from various time periods, geographic areas, and styles.

 After Barnes met Matisse in the United States, he commissioned The Dance II, a 45-by-15-foot triptych that was placed above Palladian windows in the main gallery space.

 Notable holdings

-Merion Arboretum
+Barnes Arboretum and Frances M. Maguire Art Museum

-The original Barnes Foundation campus in Merion, Pennsylvania, is now a 12-acre arboretum open to the public for tours.
+The original Barnes Foundation campus in Merion, Pennsylvania at 50 Lapsley Lane is now part of Saint Joseph's University, next to the James J. Maguire campus, and touted as "Barnes Arboretum and Frances M. Maguire Art Museum."

+The 12-acre arboretum, now called Barnes Arboretum, is open to the public for tours.
 The plant collection features favorite plants assembled by Mrs. Barnes for teaching purposes, and includes stewartia, aesculus, phellodendron, clethra, magnolia, viburnums, lilacs, roses, peonies, hostas, medicinal plants, and hardy ferns.
 A herbarium and horticulture library is available to the Foundation's horticulture students and other scholars by appointment.
 Classes are offered in horticulture topics for the general public.

+The old Barnes Foundation building is transformed into Frances M. Maguire Art Museum, named after Frances M. Maguire (1935-2020), one of St. Joseph's University's greatest benefactors, in 2018.
+Her husband, James J. Maguire, is also one of SJU's greatest benefactors; the original Episcopal Academy, next door to the Barnes Arboretum, was renamed for him after SJU acquired the property.